ianrastall/text-utils/books/ada/book-ada-02.md

 ```

 The Ada compiler rejects this immediately, forcing the developer to explicitly
 convert units.
 This is not a limitation—it's a safety feature.
-As Jean
+Jean Ichbiah,
-Ichbiah, Ada's chief designer, noted: _"Ada 83 was designed to catch errors at
+Ada's chief designer, emphasized from the outset that Ada 83 was meant to catch
-compile time rather than runtime.
-This was not a luxury—it was a necessity for
+errors at compile time rather than at runtime—a necessity for systems where a
-systems where a single bug could cost lives."_
+single bug could cost lives.

 Ada's approach to type safety has its roots in the 1970s "software crisis"
 when the U.S. Department of Defense recognized that inconsistent programming